cetz-package/cetz/src/path-util.typ

   return none
 }

-/// Get position on path
+/// Finds the position of a point a distance from the start of a path.
+If the path is empty {{none}} will be returned.
 ///
 /// - segments (array): List of path segments
-/// - t (int,float,ratio): Absolute position on the path if given an
-///   float or integer, or relative position if given a ratio from 0% to 100%
+/// - t (int,float,ratio): Absolute position on the path if given an float or integer, or relative position if given a ratio from 0% to 100%.
+When this value is negative, the point will be found from the end of the path instaed of the start.
-/// - extrapolate (bool): If true, use linear extrapolation if distance is outsides the paths range
+/// - extrapolate (bool): If true, use linear extrapolation if distance is outsides the path's range
-/// -> none,vector: Position on path.
-If the path is empty (segments == ()), none is returned
+/// -> none,vector
 #let point-on-path(segments, t, samples: default-samples, extrapolate: false) = {
   assert(
     type(t) in (int, float, ratio),